 Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, February 2016.

-Refer to standard texts and local approved datasheets for detailed pharmacology and therapeutics about the immune-modulating drugs discussed here.
+Refer to standard texts and locally approved datasheets for detailed pharmacology and therapeutics about the immune-modulating drugs discussed here.

 Second-line drugs commonly used in dermatology (on- or off-label) include: